 The social studies program is focused on developing and reinforcing geographical, cultural, historical, and socio-political knowledge based on diocesan, state, and national standards.
-Students in grades K through 3 obtain general knowledge of community, culture, place, with historical content, whereas grades 4 and 5 concentrate solely on Virginia History and United States History, respectively.
-Middle School students receive interactive, challenging instruction in World History and Cultures, United States History, and Civics.
+Middle School students receive interactive, challenging instruction American History and Civics.
 The entire student body participates in activities surrounding local and national elections.
 Overall our goal is for students to obtain an understanding and appreciation of global history and culture, and to develop into informed and productive citizens.

 Teachers are encouraged to integrate technology into the curriculum through use of classroom smartboards or interactive touch screens, which we are fortunate to have in each classroom.
 Additionally, students in each grade level receive computer instruction in our state of the art computer lab.
 We have internet access throughout the school.
 5th grade through 8th grade can utilize our BYOD program to use in the classroom for instruction.
 Teachers have access to our media center which includes a 65in J-touch interactive display, conference camera, surround sound, and side monitor for instructional use.
 Teachers can use this space to hold video conferences and explore different locations through virtual field trips.

 PE & Health